quantopirotroid/kernelcare-doc/docs/how_to/README.md

 ::: tip Notes
 * These steps must be done as root.
-* The examples shown are for Debian. ([Click here](https://asciinema.org/a/pWVQb2xR2K65B9TAfWwgvhOvG) for a video example on Debian 9.)
+* The examples shown are for Debian.
 * If you have doubts your systems are fully protected against CPU- and kernel-related vulnerabilities, please [get in touch with us](mailto:sales@cloudlinux.com).
 :::